 Samantha Dancey then introduced AND’s Access and Inclusion Index.
 “For the first time, in Australia there is a way for organisations to measure their progress against access and inclusion goals,” she said.
 “The tailored evaluation and benchmarking reports provide organisations with a roadmap for improvement.”

 Samantha then shared three case studies from the 2016 Access and Inclusion Benchmark Report, showcasing how the whole-of-organisation approach works for different businesses.

 Following the presentations, Darren, Ed and Samantha were joined by Sam Turner from Westpac Group for a panel discussion.
 Westpac Group were named as a leading organisation in AND’s Access and Inclusion Index.
 According to Sam, “As one of Australia’s largest employers we have an obligation to be as accessible and inclusive as possible.”

 The responses from the panel agreed that the best approach was to just start.
-Sam Turner, advised setting a Disability Action Plan to outline the activities that you want to achieve.
-She also talked about Employee Action Groups, like Westpac’s ABLE, help to ensure that people with disability have ‘space at the table.’
+Sam Turner advised setting a Disability Action Plan to outline the activities that you want to achieve.
+She also talked about how Employee Action Groups, like Westpac’s ABLE, help to ensure that people with disability have ‘space at the table.’

-The take away from the event was to use AND’s Access and Inclusion Index quick self-assessment.
-A short ten question survey that provides organisations with a simple measure of their level of access and Inclusion.
+The takeaway from the event was to use AND’s Access and Inclusion Index quick self-assessment: a short ten question survey that provides organisations with a simple measure of their level of access and inclusion.